 The HITRUST CSF seeks to provide the industry with an actionable approach to HIPAA compliance.
 According to the HITRUST alliance, the HITRUST CSF:

-- Includes, harmonizes, and cross-references existing, globally recognized standards, regulations, and business requirements, including ISO, EU GDPR, NIST, and PCI;
+- Harmonizes and cross-references existing, globally recognized standards, regulations, and business requirements, including ISO, EU GDPR, NIST, and PCI

 - Evolves according to user input and changing conditions in the standards and regulatory environment on an annual basis; and